was111607/leb-full/docs/developer/egp.rst

   * <env-name> represents one of 'etoki-env' or 'gunicorn-env'.
   * All scripts run using #!/bin/sh, so '.' is the equivalent of 'source' in #!/bin/bash which reads and executes the contents at a provided filepath.
-  * 'deactivate' ensures other scripts can successfully run within their respetive virtual environment.
+  * deactivate ensures other scripts can successfully run within their respetive virtual environment.

 **EToKi Recipe Section**